 Discover the initiatives that cities who have signed the Eurocities Lille Call to Action.

-Cities for Sustainable Future: the Eurocities Lille Call to Action’s landing page
+Eurocities Sustainable Culture: the Eurocities Lille Call to Action’s landing page

-Cities for Sustainable Culture: the hub for the Eurocities Lille Call to Action.
-Explore signatory cities, their good practices, and join us!
+Eurocities Sustainable Culture: the hub for the Eurocities Lille Call to Action.
+Explore signatory cities, their initiatives, and join us!

-Ready to make culture a driver of climate action and inclusion in your city?
-Join the Eurocities Lille Call to Action and add your commitment to the growing network.
+Ready for culture to drive climate action and inclusivity in your city?
+Commit to the Eurocities Lille Call to Action and join the growing network.